 The truth is, it is just an unnecessary expense, especially if you don’t really need it.
 Be wise.
 Don’t buy something just because you can afford it right now.

 Let’s admit it.
 Seeing lots of stuff in front of you multiplies your mixing and matching options.
 This makes you come up with various pairing ideas that require more time in your decision-making process.
-Having fewer options will make the process shorter.
+Though this can be fun, having fewer options will make the process quicker and easier.

-And if you’re someone with a busy schedule, spending too much time on thinking and picking what you should wear as you gaze at your massive collection is wasting a precious resource -those extra minutes or hours you could have spent on something more important.
-So reduce your options to those that really matter to make it easier for you to choose.
+And if you’re someone with a busy schedule, spending too much time thinking and picking what you should wear as you gaze at your massive collection is wasting a precious resource -those extra minutes or hours you could have spent on something more important.
+So reduce your options to those that really matter to make it easier for you to choose!

-A good number of pieces competing for space in your closet are probably just clutter that complicates your wardrobe.
-Putting them away may help simplify your life.
+Too many clothing items competing for space in your closet are probably just clutter that complicates your wardrobe.
+Putting them away or streamlining them may help simplify your life.

 If you’re open to having a minimalist wardrobe but are afraid to downsize, incorporating a few interesting accessories could do the trick.
 A simple necklace, brooch, or scarf could give your fresh white top a new look.
 Let your sense of creativity multiply your looks and your closet space will thank you for it!

-The key is keeping only the essentials – more classic pieces to your liking and just a few of the trendy stuff so you can keep things minimal yet never go out of style.
-Having a minimalist wardrobe could actually bring out a fresh sense of style that you never thought you had.
+The key is keeping only the essentials.
+A good wardrobe has more classic pieces to your liking and just a few of the trendy stuff so you can keep things minimal yet never go out of style.
+Having a minimalist wardrobe could actually bring out a fresh sense of style that you never thought you had!

 Ready to let go?

-You can sell those you don’t need via an online or yard sale and convert them to cash.
+You can sell the clothes you decided to part with online.
 You can also donate them to charity or repurpose some and store them elsewhere.
 Going minimalist and getting rid of some of your stuff can actually add more to your life in many ways.